Mini0n/basic_creditcard_process/README.md

 My design approach for this code followed three ideas:

 1. Stick to the basics: focus & code each operation to do what it needs to.
 2. Let the user be the most important one of the models.
-The user uses the operations and not the other way around.
+The user use the operations and not the other way around.
 3. Let the code do the work.

 So, with that in mind I decided I needed at least three abstractions: